zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ## SDK overview

 The SDK for DevPal is split into two namespaces:
-* `Microsoft.Windows.Run` - This namespace contains the interfaces that
+* `Microsoft.CommandPalette.Extensions` - This namespace contains the interfaces that
   developers will implement to create extensions for DevPal.
 * `Microsoft.CommandPalette.Extensions.Toolkit` - This namespace contains helper classes
   that developers can use to make creating extensions easier.